Listed here are a collection of hiking problems and ways in which to avoid them to make sure Hoadley Hide more enjoyable.

 Every year, many Venturers return from the Hide nursing their injuries and moaning about the disasters that made the weekend a miserable time for them.
 Many of the problems experienced could have been prevented by better hiking preparation and asking your VL to check your pack and its contents the night before the Hide.
 Here are some of the pitfalls to avoid:

-Keep them to a maximum of 11 to 14 kilograms.
-Only take essentials. (see the page on Lightweight Hiking).
+Only take the essentials. (see the page on Lightweight Hiking).

 Examine stitching, straps, buckles and fittings and make repairs well before Easter.
 It is difficult to carry a pack on one shoulder!
 If your pack does break during the Hide, go to the nearest Stunt or VOC for assistance.